Enalean/tuleap/docs/front-end/internal-libs.md

                      |-- index.d.ts                     # Typescript declarations, it is referenced in "types" exports in package.json
                      |-- my-lib-name.umd.cjs            # Javascript UMD bundle, it is referenced in "require" exports in package.json
                      |-- my-lib-name.js                 # Javascript ES module bundle, it is referenced in "import" exports in package.json
-                     |-- style.css                      # CSS bundle, it is referenced in "sass" exports in package.json
+                     |-- my-lib-name.css                # CSS bundle, it is referenced in "sass" exports in package.json
                 |-- po/                                 # Localization strings
                      |-- fr_FR.po                       # Localized strings for French
                 |-- src/                                # The lib source code